mie-lab/trackintel/ROADMAP.md

 Augment tracking data:
 * :heavy_check_mark: Simple transport mode prediction.
 This functionality is based on properties of the movement data only.
-* Simple activity inference.
+* :heavy_check_mark: Simple activity inference.
 This functionality is based on properties of the movement data only and should include {Home, Work, Other}.

 Analysis:
 * :heavy_check_mark: Create transition graphs from *locations*.